shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-shipyard.md

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_24_10_49_18.png)

 2. Sign up with your email address and organization name.
-3. Connect to your Github account by following this [guide](https://www.shipyardapp.com/blog/automate-deployment-github-code/).
-After connecting your Github account, you'll be ready to create your first Blueprint.
+3. Connect to your GitHub account by following this [guide](https://www.shipyardapp.com/blog/automate-deployment-github-code/).
+After connecting your GitHub account, you'll be ready to create your first Blueprint.

 ### Creating dbt Core Blueprint
 1. On the sidebar of Shipyard's website, click **Blueprints**.